kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 At the time of application, concerned parties must be free of any pending criminal charges or convictions within the last five years.
 The waiting period is five years, and ten years for a DUI charge.

-Juvenile records can receive an expungement for cases of a violation, misdemeanor, single felony, or multiple felonies associated with the same case or arising from the same incident.
+Juvenile records may qualify for expungement with cases involving a violation, misdemeanor, single felony, or multiple felonies associated with the same case or arising from the same incident.
 The waiting period for juvenile criminal records is two years from the time of probation or commitment.

 How to Expunge Criminal Records in Kentucky